 Characteristics and substances:

 Poppy seed oil ranges from pale to dark yellow in color, has a pleasant smell and a delicate, nutty aromatic taste.
-It is rich in glycerides of alpha- and beta-linoleic acid, linolenic acid, oleic acid, palmitic acid and stearic acid - that is why it ranks among the cholesterol-lowering edible oils.
+It is rich in glycerides of alpha- and beta-linoleic acid, linolenic acid, oleic acid, palmitic acid and stearic acid.
 The oil has a limited shelf life and should be stored in a dark, cool place.